-Anyone who's spent time on the Internet knows that things online aren’t always as they seem.
+Anyone who has spent time on the Internet knows that things online aren't always as they seem.
 The general anonymity of the Internet has provided fertile ground for new forms of fraud.
-In this section, you’ll find information on common internet fraud schemes and steps to take if you’ve been the victim of one.
+Read on to learn more about common types of internet fraud schemes and the steps to take if you've been the victim of such fraud.

 Common Types of Internet Fraud Schemes